IayZBoy/rbxflags-no-cashgrab/README.md

 > [!NOTE]
 > If you find our repository useful don't forget to star!
+> Forked from <a href="https://github.com/luafv/rbxflags/tree/master">luafv - rbxflags</a> to bring back previous fast flags that are now behind a paywall.

 <h4 align="center"><a href="https://github.com/luafv/rbxflags/tree/clean">clean version</a> ✧ <a href="https://github.com/luafv/rbxperf">performance list</a> </h4>